Why you probably don't need a side hustle

 3. Use the debt snowball method

-Using the snowball method endorsed by Ramsey you pay off debt with the lowest balance first, regardless of the interest rates.
+Using the snowball method endorsed by Ramsey and many others you pay off debt with the lowest balance first.
 While Ramsey argues this simple approach keeps you motivated, math shows it’s not always the best idea to pay off low-interest debt before costlier loans.

 You might get a little jolt from paying a small credit card debt (or library card debt, totally been there) in full but sometimes the debt is simply going to take years to pay off.
 The psychological boost to putting extra money towards your student loans is nonexistent.

 If you are at risk for giving up on paying off your debt because it feels insurmountable, then follow Ramsey’s advice to the letter.
 But if you don’t need the psychological boost to keep you going and would rather keep as much of your money as possible, then ignore it

 4. Stop using credit cards